-Trek-In is a prefab cabin designed for campers and those seeking solitude in beautiful natural surroundings.
+Trek-In is a prefabricated cabin available designed for campers and those seeking solitude in beautiful natural surroundings – in The Netherlands.
 Designed by MoodWorks Architecture with the help of Kristel Hermans Architectuur, the Trek-In is built from FSC-certified wood and features a compact but efficient design, perfect for a family vacation.
-Inside you'll find sleeping for six people, a small kitchen and bathroom, plus windows to take in the surrounding views.
+Inside you’ll find sleeping for six people, a small kitchen and bathroom, plus windows to take in the surrounding views.
 Trek-In cabins are located on campgrounds all throughout the Netherlands to provide sustainable luxury accommodation for campers.

 Trek-In is a cross between the traditional architecture of a home and a tent.
 The pitched roof design allows for increased sleeping space while the solid wood exterior provides protection from the elements.
 Each Trek-In is outfitted with a kitchenette with a three-burner stove, refrigerator, running water and kitchen utensils.
 The bathroom has a shower, toilet and washbasin with hot water provided by a high-efficiency boiler unit.
 All the lighting is by LEDs and operable windows allow for natural ventilation.